ibm-cloud-docs/databases-for-redis/best-practices.md

 {: #best-practice-general}

 Connection pooling
 :   Creating or closing connections is costly.
 Managing connections efficiently is important and connection pooling is helpful to minimize the overhead associated with opening and closing connections.
+For more information, see [connection pooling](https://cloud.ibm.com/docs/databases-for-redis?topic=databases-for-redis-managing-redis-connections&interface=cli#managing-redis-connection-pooling).

 Connection limits
 :   Utilize connections efficiently.
 Overloading {{site.data.keyword.databases-for-redis}} with too many connections will return errors and you will face application disruptions.
 Leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
 You are encouraged to use connection pooling.
+For more information, see [connection limits](https://cloud.ibm.com/docs/databases-for-redis?topic=databases-for-redis-managing-redis-connections&interface=cli#managing-redis-connection-limits).

 Connection timeouts
 :   Setting appropriate timeout values for your connections is also important to prevent resources being tied up indefinitely.
 However, be careful with setting short timeouts because this can lead to connection churn and increased latency.
 Align timeouts with the operational expectations of your application.